 The combination of pumpkin and peanut butter is not an obvious one, such as pumpkin and pecans — or peanut butter and jelly.
-However, if you dare to think outside old lines and combine these two flavors, you won’t be disappointed.
+However, if you dare to think outside old lines and combine these two flavors, you won’t be disappointed with our Pumpkin Filled Croissants.
 We have many times before in other recipes, but usually receive comments back from reluctant followers saying they just couldn’t see how it would work out and chose to either substitute Once Again Cashew Butter, almond butter, or just skip it altogether—How sad!
 But we are here to give you one more reason to try this!
 Leave your fears at the door, and dive into this powerful combo, and we promise you will not regret it.

-Our pumpkin croissants can be whipped up in a matter of minutes using store-bought croissant dough.
+Our pumpkin filled croissants can be whipped up in a matter of minutes using store-bought croissant dough.
 You may choose to make your own of course, but when shortcuts exist that do not sacrifice nutrient value or taste, we encourage their use in our kitchen.
 After all, many people give up, after gazing over hundreds of recipes, and move on, due to a long ingredient list with complicated directions.

 But a lack of time should not limit your making these mouth-watering autumn treats!